apihub/apihub/docs/understanding/concepts.rst

 Restful Api
 -----------
-Backstage takes advantage of `Json-Schema <http://json-schema.org/>`_ to describe its existing data and include support to `hypermedia <http://en.wikipedia.org/wiki/HATEOAS>`_ to it.
+ApiHub takes advantage of `Json-Schema <http://json-schema.org/>`_ to describe its existing data and include support to `hypermedia <http://en.wikipedia.org/wiki/HATEOAS>`_ to it.

 Team